G4Splat: Geometry-Guided Gaussian Splatting with Generative Prior: Method

 \paragraph{Plane-Aware Depth Map Extraction} With the estimated global 3D planes, we extract a plane-aware depth map $D^{v}$ for each view $v$.
 Let $\{P_i^{v}\}_{i=1}^M$ denote the set of $M$ 2D plane masks in view $v$, each associated with a global 3D plane $\Phi_{k_i}$.
 For each pixel $\mathbf{u} \in P_i^{v}$, we cast a ray from the camera center $\mathbf{o}^v$ along the ray direction $\mathbf{r}^v(\mathbf{u})$, and compute its depth by intersecting the ray with the global 3D plane $\Phi_{k_i}$:

-For non-planar regions in $I^v$, we adopt a pre-trained monocular depth estimator~\citep{depth_anything_v2} to predict a relative depth map $\hat{D}^v$.
+For the non-planar regions of $I^v$ that are visible in the input view, we retain the depth values estimated by MAtCha~\citep{guedon2025matcha}; for those that are not visible, we adopt a pre-trained monocular depth estimator~\citep{depth_anything_v2} to predict a relative depth map $\hat{D}^v$.
 This relative map is aligned to an absolute scale using the already computed plane region depths $\{D_i^{v}\}$ via a linear transformation:

 where the scale $a_v$ and offset $b_v$ are estimated by least-squares fitting over pixels belonging to planar regions.
-The resulting depth map $D^v$ integrates geometry-consistent plane depths with refined monocular predictions in non-planar areas, yielding a complete and scale-accurate plane-aware depth representation for each view.
-As illustrated in \cref{fig:vis_global_plane}, this plane-aware depth significantly alleviates errors in non-overlapping regions when compared to MAtCha~\citep{guedon2025matcha}.
+The resulting depth map $D^v$ integrates geometry-consistent plane depths with refined monocular predictions in unobserved non-planar areas, yielding a complete and scale-accurate plane-aware depth representation for each view.
+As illustrated in \cref{fig:vis_global_plane}, this plane-aware depth significantly alleviates errors in non-overlapping regions when compared to MAtCha.